Featured image for article: Zero Waste & Green Events Hof: how you celebrate green

 • Facilitate carpooling: Actively invite this in event info and communicate meeting points for shared arrival.

-Zero Waste with Reusables and Waste Separation
+Zero-Waste Event: Reusables and Waste Separation

-Zero Waste does not mean “no waste at all,” but rather: avoid waste, prioritize reusables, and separate unavoidable waste cleanly.
+Zero-waste does not mean “no waste at all,” but rather: avoid waste, prioritize reusables, and separate unavoidable waste cleanly.
 For upcoming events in Hof, a robust reusable and disposal concept is central, as it improves costs, cleanliness, acceptance, and environmental impact at the same time.

-Reusable Systems That Really Work
+Reusable Systems That Reliably Scale

 • Place returns visibly: Multiple return stations with short walking distances; well-lit; directly on main routes.

-• Make returns “self-explanatory”: Large, brief signage plus pictograms; staff at stations during peak times.
+• Make returns self-explanatory: Large, brief signage plus pictograms; staff at stations during peak times.

-• Minimize “What goes where?”: Adapt waste fractions to the typical waste of the event (e.g., food scraps, paper, packaging).
+• Consider typical waste: Adapt waste fractions to the typical waste of the event (e.g., food scraps, paper, packaging).

 Sustainable, Regional Catering